VaguelySerious/nn/README.md

 The commands accepts the input and a string of JS code that is used to process the data.
 The file or STDIN content is made available as the `data` variable, after being automatically turned into a JS object or array if the input file is deteced as being a JSON or CSV file respectively.
 Afterwards executing the code provided, the content of the `data` variable is then piped to STDOUT, after being serialized as JSON or CSV if the type matches.

+**Flags**:
+- `--raw` disables automatic parsing and formatting as JSON/CSV.
+Use this if the wrong type is detected.

 ## More examples